Table of Contents

 European health systems generally provide more predictable costs than other regions, but copays, dental work, optical expenses, and medications still create variability.
 Budget known recurring costs plus 20-30% buffer for unexpected health needs.

 Health Savings Accounts (where available) provide tax advantages for medical expense planning in some European countries.
+However, accessibility requirements vary by jurisdiction - verify availability and rules for your location.

 Transportation Cost Variability